 References

-- NASA Earth system science remote sensors: An overview and listing of Remote sensing instruments (active and passive)
+- NASA Earth system science instruments: An overview and listing of remote sensing instruments (active and passive)

 - Processing levels: EOSDIS data products are processed at various levels ranging from Level 0 to Level 4.
 Read through the definitions of each level